exponea/exponea-ios-sdk/Documentation/in-app-content-blocks.md

 let count = carouselView.getShownCount()
 ```

-You are able to register a `onMessageShown` or `onMessageChanged` to Carousel view instance to retrieve information for each update.
+You can register a `onMessageShown` or `onMessageChanged` callback to a carousel view instance to retrieve information for each update.

 ```swift
 // This is triggered on each scroll so 'contentBlock' parameter represents currently shown content block